zenml-io/zenml/docs/book/introduction.md

 zenml stack share production  # Make it available to your colleagues
 ```

-**No Vendor Lock:** Since infrastructure is decoupled from code, you will never
+**No Vendor Lock-In:** Since infrastructure is decoupled from code, ZenML gives
-be vendor-locked with ZenML.
-ZenML gives you the freedom to switch to a
-different tooling stack whenever it suites you:
+you the freedom to switch to a different tooling stack whenever it suits you.
+By avoiding vendor lock-in, you have the flexibility to transition between
+various cloud providers or services, ensuring that you receive the best
+performance and pricing available in the market at any time.

 ```bash
 zenml stack set gcp